noahvelasco/AVA-Advanced-Virtual-Agent/README.md

 ## Possible Issues

 ### Both
-* Imcompatible with Flutter 3.10
+* Incompatible with Flutter 3.10

 ### Android
 * Enable developer mode on your phone